MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

+---
+description: Master 3D object manipulation in Unity with hand gestures.
+Learn to create a 3D cursor controlled by hand gestures in this 30-minute tutorial.
+---
 # 3D Object Manipulation

 This tutorial will introduce you to using gesture and skeleton input to enrich the user interface of the games and applications you make with Unity.
 We will create a 3D cursor that is controlled by hand gestures.
 We will use this cursor to select objects in the scene and move them in 3D space.